AtasieOana/Task-Management-Platform/README.md

 ## How to Run the Project
 * Open and run database with MySql
-* For the backend part:
+* For the backend part run next line in backend folder:
 ```
 mvn spring-boot:run
 ```
-* For the frontend part:
+* For the frontend part run next lines in frontend folder:
 ```
 npm install
 ng serve